imapp-pl/gas-cost-estimator/src/program_generator/README.md

 - The parameter `--fullCsv` works as well.
 All parameters are optional.
 - The parameter `count` is the number of expected programs.
-- The parameter `seed` is the seed of randomness, ptional.
+- The parameter `seed` is the seed of randomness, optional.
 - A single program can be limited by `gasLimit`, `opsLimit`, `bytecodeLimit`.
 The default is `opsLimit=100`.
 - The (optional) dominant is the opcode draw with probability ~0.5, for example `--dominant=0x06`.
 - The program generator uses `push32` to populate random values.
 This can be altered by `--push=16` for instance.